RuijieJ/pren/README.md

 ## Evaluation
 Similar to train, one can modify ```Configs/testConf.py``` and run ```python test.py``` to evaluate a model.

+## Acknowledgement
+The code of EfficientNet is modified from [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch), where we modified output multi-scale feature maps.

 ## Citation
 If you find this project helpful for your research, please cite our paper